-If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or test for COVID-19.
+If you are experiencing any of the following symptoms, please do not attend class and seek medical attention or test for COVID-19.
+Please also notify DeEtte Edens, BSN, RN, Associate Director of Health & Wellness, at dedens@southplainscollege.edu or 806-716-2376.

-Cough, shortness of breath, difficulty breathing
+- · Cough, shortness of breath, difficulty breathing

 - Fever or chills

 - Muscles or body aches

 - Vomiting or diarrhea

 - New loss of taste and smell